bjb2chen/Takahashi-Model/README.md

 # Takahashi-Model
-Attempting to replicate REE Takahashi Model
+Attempting to replicate the REE Takahashi Model in python.